google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 Touchscreens are available on more and more devices, ranging from phones to desktop screens.
-When your users choose to interact with your UI, your app should respond to their touch in intuitive and beautiful ways.
+When your users choose to interact with your UI, your app should respond to their touch in intuitive ways.

 <div class="clearfix"></div>